abbreviatedman/spellbound/data/quotes.md

 222
 00:12:42,000 --> 00:12:45,049
 Maybe the phone numbers
-are, like, a code or...
+are, like, a code or…

 223
 00:12:45,160 --> 00:12:46,650